BananaAccounting/Germany/EÜRDossier/Readme_next.md

 ## Roadmap

 #### Results form last work period
-* Complete accounting file for Einnahmeüberschußrechnung, with headers and groups for structuring the report, a comprehensive VAT table eith codes for all the possible cases and a printed EÜR report.
+* Complete accounting files for Einnahmeüberschußrechnung, with headers and groups for structuring the report, a comprehensive VAT table with codes for all the possible cases and a printed EÜR report.
 The accounting plan comes in different versions.
+Also a template for Anlagenbuchhaltung
-* The file contains all the relevant DATEV and ELSTER data/information for creating UStVA and EÜR reports.
+* The files contains all the relevant DATEV and ELSTER data/information for creating reports/ exports.
 It is ready so that app development could start any time.
-The files also show ELSTER-SKR03 Zuordnung.
+The files also show ELSTER-SKR03 Zuordnung for EÜR/UStVA
-* A structure and detailed agenda for a user tutorial/ guide for German market region
+* A proposal for a structure and a detailed agenda for a user tutorial/ guide for German market region

 Moreover, I have put together relevant information concering end of year ELSTER forms, DATEV systematics, account funcionality attributions or marketing issues